 54. The Pillow Fight, Harry Benson, 1964.

 Harry James Benson dreamed of being a serious photographer and wasn’t very excited when his publisher gave him the task to accompany The Beatles on their trip to Paris.
-After acquaintance, Benson was charmed by music and personalities of the Fab Four.
-Once before the show, he heard about pillow fight between boys and thought about taking photos.
+After acquaintance, Benson was charmed by the music and personalities of the Fab Four.
+Once before the show, he heard about pillow fights between boys and thought about taking photos.
 The famous image was taken in the evening when the Beatles celebrated the first place of the song “I Want to Hold Your Hand” in the USA charts.
 Despite trying not to be “silly and childish,” the Fab Four started a new pillow fight.
 Later Benson compared this photo with Raising the Flag on Iwo Jima due to its dynamics.
 The next morning the picture was published in the UK.
 A rock music history started a new chapter with this photo.

 This collaboration with the band helped Benson to become one of the most celebrity photographers.